tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Put-Block.md

 ## Remarks

 `Put Block` uploads a block for future inclusion in a block blob.
-A block blob can include a maximum of 50,000 blocks.

-Each block can be a different size.
-The following table describes the maximum block and blob sizes permitted by service version.
+Each block in a block blob can be a different size.
+A block blob can include a maximum of 50,000 committed blocks.
+The following table describes the maximum block and blob sizes permitted by service version:

 | Service version | Maximum block size (via Put Block) | Maximum blob size (via Put Block List) | Maximum blob size via single write operation (via Put Blob) |
 |-|-|-|-|